 Diese Seite ist nur auf Englisch verfügbar.

-Heinrich Heine University Düsseldorf, DEProf.
-Guido Grossmann
+Heinrich Heine University Düsseldorf, DE Prof. Guido Grossmann

 The plasma membrane of cells acts as the interface between the inner living world and the environment.
 Neighboring cells or substrates, biotic or abiotic stresses, toxins or nutrients are perceived at the plasma membrane, eliciting intracellular responses.
 In return, these responses manifest in dynamic reorganization of the membrane itself, which is a key requirement for the establishment of cell polarity.